Grow Your Accounting Business Online With WordPress

 Adding Other Tools

-Providing unique online tools and applications for businesses (or links to these tools) is a great way to increase visitor engagement and add value to potential clients.
-Calculators, such as loan and tax calculators, are popular tools for accounting websites.
+Providing useful tools and applications for businesses on your website can help increase visitor engagement and add significant value to your target audience.
+Calculators, such as loan and tax calculators, are useful tools for accounting websites.
 Other tools would include time cards, or retirement and interest calculators.

-In part 2, we will look at a number of online tools you can add to your site using WordPress plugins and themes that can improve search engine optimization, improve user engagement and drive more visitors to your business.
+In the next section of this guide, we will look at a several online tools you can add to your accounting or financial services site using WordPress plugins that can help improve your seo, improve user engagement and drive more web traffic to your business.

-This is the end of part 1 of this guide on ways to grow your accounting web presence.
+This is the end of section one of this article on ways to build your accounting business web presence.